YorickBleijenberg/DutchCoalitionBuilder/replit.md

 - June 23, 2025.
 Added ideological coalition options (Purple, Centre, Right, Left) as additional suggestions in Coalition Builder
 - June 23, 2025.
 Made Totaal Zetels progress bar sticky when scrolling and updated banner with "Nederland Coalitieland"
 - June 23, 2025.
 Conditional display of CoalitionPredictionBar only when parties are selected in Seat Predictions
+- June 24, 2025.
+Implemented mobile-first bottom tab navigation for native app feel on phones while keeping desktop tabs at top
 ```

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Mobile-first approach: Tabs should be at bottom on phones for native mobile app experience.